realMWONE/BookStoreApp/docs/i3_worksheet.md

 - What technical debt did you leave?

+Currently, the findBooks method retrieves all books from the database.
+The sorting is done on the returned list, in logic.
+This was deliberate and prudent technical debt.
+This technique works for us because our database is small.
+In the future, this would need to be changed to use sql queries to return only the required books.

 - Discuss a Feature or User Story that was cut/re-prioritized

+The user story where a customer would be able to navigate to the “contact us” page was initially set to a low priority feature.
+It was implemented in iteration 3 and ended up being a high priority feature as it was in our vision statement and one of the main features of our app that would help make it more user friendly.
+Also, it gave our app more functionality to the customer of the bookstore.

 - Acceptance test/end-to-end